emma123456789102/sign-language-interpreter/README.md

 Overlay text captions on AR glasses using OpenCV or Unity.

 cv2.putText(frame, "Hello!", (50, 50), cv2.FONT_HERSHEY_SIMPLEX, 1, (0, 255, 0), 2)

+### 4️⃣ Run Virtual Environments
+Open three terminal windows.
+Run the tracking venv in terminal 1, then the rasa venv in terminals 2 and 3.

+Terminal 1: python code/hand_tracking.py
+Terminal 2: rasa run actions
+Terminal 3: rasa shell

+If changing intents, retrain the model with 'rasa train' in a rasa venv.

 📌 Challenges & Future Improvements
 ❌ Improve BSL recognition accuracy with a larger dataset ❌ Implement sentence-level sign translation ❌ Optimize for real-time AR processing
  4️⃣ Connecting the glasses